BioBoost/course-linux-essentials/docs/a-introductory/03-the-command-line/README.md

 ## The Prompt

 A terminal window displays what is known as a **prompt**.
 The structure of the prompt may vary between distributions, shells and terminal emulators.
-It will typically contain information about the user and the system.
+It will typically contain information about the user, the system and the current location within the filesystem.

 ![The Prompt](./img/terminal_parts.png)

+When opening a new terminal window you are automatically moved to the current users home directory.
+This is depicted by the tilde `~` symbol that is displayed.

+The dollar `$` symbol will be shown when logged in as a normal user, while the hashtag `#` symbol will indicate if you are logged in as the `root` user (administrator account of the system).

 ## Issuing Shell Commands